Congratulations on your high school graduation!

-If you’re not sure, do some research on some trades or take a career or personality test to see which trade might suit you best.
+If you’re unsure, research some trades or take a career or personality test to see which one might suit you best.

 Accreditation is important because it ensures the learning facility follows standards relating to curriculum and faculty.
 This ensures the legitimacy of your degree or certificate.

 What’s Their Reputation?

 Do some research on the trade schools you are interested in and find out the reputation within your chosen industry.
 Do students get hired often from that college into the field?
 Is this the best choice for education in this trade?
 Are there any or several complaints about the school?

 A low graduation rate can mean different things, such as the program not being sufficient or the student changing their minds.
 Inquire about these with the staff.

 Cost And Financial Assistance

 Find out the cost of each vocational school you’re considering.
 This should include not only tuition costs but books and other materials.
-Knowing this upfront can make the choice simple, and you’ll have a number in your mind when tackling your student loans if you need them.
+Knowing this upfront can make a simple choice, and you’ll have a number in mind when tackling your student loans if you need them.

 Check with the administration about the process of applying for financial aid.

 Job Placement Assistance

-Ask questions about the job placement rate and if the trade school helps you with finding employment after graduation.
+Ask questions about the job placement rate and if the trade school helps you find employment after graduation.

 Students may learn better in smaller environments due to the instructor being more available to each student.
-Finding out the ratio of students to the instructor can help you understand more about how classes function.
+Finding out the ratio of students to the instructor can help you understand how classes function.

 Does the school offer labs so that you can learn hands-on skills?